vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

       parents are created, if it doesn't already exist.
 If used without `--template`, the dataset is expected to already contain the rootfs and `--distribution` and `--version` have to be provided.

+    `--skip-template`
+      Do not apply any template, leave the container's root filesystem empty.
+      Useful for when you wish to setup the container manually.

     `--distribution` *distribution*
       Distribution name in lower case, e.g. alpine, centos, debian, ubuntu.